How to Choose a Badminton Racket | Badminton Essentials for Beginners

 This guide is intended for beginners who are new to badminton or for anyone that needs some help with choosing a badminton racket.
 To begin with, we will talk about the different specifications of a racket and what they mean.

-For people who are new to badminton or do not know much about badminton rackets, they often do the following:-buy the most expensive racket
+For people who are new to badminton or do not know much about badminton rackets, they often fall into the mistake of the following:-buy the most expensive racket

 -ask for what the pros/their favourite player is using